Hrithikai/Perception-Track.ai/README.md

 Try to do some changes and with improvisation of exsiting code.

-## THIS SINGLE PROJECT CAN BE USED AS MULTIPLE PROJECTS ( SEPERATE THE SECTIONS )
+## THIS SINGLE PROJECT CAN  ALSO BE USED AS MULTIPLE PROJECTS ( SEPERATE THE SECTIONS )
 Overview:
 AI-powered detection systems using YOLOv8: